Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Dynamic Purchasing System (DPS)

-An electronic process for making commonly used purchases which meet the requirements of the contracting authority and which is limited in duration, open throughout its validity to any economic operator that satisfies the selection criteria and has submitted an indicative tender that complies with the specification.
+An electronic process for making commonly used purchases which meet the requirements of the contracting authority, and which is limited in duration, open throughout its validity to any economic operator that satisfies the selection criteria and has submitted an indicative tender that complies with the specification.
 It is to be run as a completely electronic process and should be set up using the restricted procedure.
+This is a legacy procedure under the Public Contracts Regulations 2015 and individual dynamic purchasing systems will not be replaced on expiry.

 E